 - I don’t do it as often as I should but I’ve found cycling/walking has the double win of saving transport and gym fees.
 (I hate the gym anyway)

-- Our electric car has proven itself to be cheap to run and insure.
+- Our electric car is cheaper to run and insure than an ICE car.

 These savings having necessarily stayed in our pocket.
 Instead we’ve chosen to buy more organically, locally grown food and long-lasting items.
 Whatever you choose to do with your savings, enjoy them in the full knowledge that it’s a win win.

 PS – You might also like this article on Sustainability on a Budget